My Annuity and Estate Planning

 Why you need to name your beneficiaries explicitly

 It’s easy to think that including your loved ones in your will or trust is enough to cover your annuities as well.
 But if you want your children, spouse, or other individuals to receive your annuities when you’re gone, you need to fill out paperwork (in consultation with your estate planning attorney) that names those people as beneficiaries.
-Otherwise, your annuity sums could end up going to people you don’t want to leave your legacy to.
+Otherwise, your annuity sums could go to people you don’t want to leave your legacy to.

 Annuity death benefits

-There are a few different ways you can build death benefits into your annuity plan so that your wealth is passed on to your beneficiaries once you’re gone.
+You can build death benefits into your annuity plan so that your wealth is passed on to your beneficiaries once you’re gone.